IgniteUI/igniteui-docfx/en/components/grid/grid.md

 Since the grid is a component for **rendering**, **manipulating** and **preserving** data records, having access to **every data record** gives you the opportunity to customize the approach of handling it.
 The [`rowData`]({environment:angularApiUrl}/classes/igxrowcomponent.html#rowdata) property provides you this opportunity.

-The data that we will render:
+Below is the data that we are going to use:
 ```typescript
 export const DATA: any[] = [
     {